 This blog is written by Lee Gale Gruen to help Baby Boomers, seniors, retirees, and those soon to retire find joy, excitement, and satisfaction in life after retirement.
 Her public lecture on this subject is titled: “Reinventing Yourself in Your Retirement.”
 Her memoir, Adventures with Dad: A Father and Daughter’s Journey Through a Senior Acting Class, is available by clicking here Amazon.com.
 Click here for her website: http://AdventuresWithDadTheBook.com

 Now, on to my blog:

-While working, how and where you reside is often dictated by considerations of employment, family, cost, and the like.
+While working, how and where you reside are often dictated by considerations of employment, family, cost, and the like.
 Once you retire, the options widen.
 Many stay put in the tried and true–their comfort level.
-The idea of moving from the family home is too distressing, and they may remodel to suit their aging needs: a mechanical staircase lift, lower counters and higher bottom cabinets and dishwashers, walk-in (or roll-in) showers, etc. Others who possess nagging wanderlust may venture out to explore different alternatives.
+The idea of moving from the family home is too distressing, and they may remodel to suit their aging needs: a mechanical staircase lift, lowered counters, raised cabinets and dishwashers, walk-in (or roll-in) showers, and more.
+Others who possess nagging wanderlust may venture out to explore different alternatives.

 Many downsize and find a like-minded demographic in which to settle such as an active senior retirement community.
 That was my decision.
 Still others strike out for distant and exotic lands, domestic or international, to pursue a passion–think Paul Gauguin.

 A few friends have mentioned the idea of living with their children or other family members.
 They would have their own room in the main house.
 Or, they would occupy a small dwelling in the backyard, thereby creating a family compound.
 Many years ago, one of my cousins and her husband bought an apartment building with other family members, and each family unit lived in a different apartment.
 You have to like your relatives an awful lot to make this work.